moby/moby/docs/reference/run.md

 > **Note**: When you set the `--rm` flag, Docker also removes the volumes associated with the container when the container is removed.
 This is similar to running `docker rm -v my-container`.
+Only volumes that are specified without a name are removed.
+For example, with
+`docker run --rm -v /foo -v awesome:/bar busybox top`, the volume for `/foo` will be removed, but the volume for `/bar` will not.
+Volumes inheritted via `--volumes-from` will be removed with the same logic -- if the original volume was specified with a name it will **not** be removed.

 ## Security configuration
     --security-opt="label:user:USER"   : Set the label user for the container